 Yes, if you have recently started a new career path.
 In order to apply, you should have a maximum of three years’ experience in your current field.

 Can I nominate someone else for 50 Next?

 Absolutely!
 50 Next welcomes applications from teachers, co-workers, mentors, managers and even friends and family.
-Just complete the application form and tell us why the person you are nominating deserves to be part of the 50 Next list.
+When 2022 applications reopen, just complete the application form and tell us why the person you are nominating deserves to be part of the 50 Next list.

 Can I nominate someone who is related to me?

 Yes.
 You can nominate a co-worker, employee, sibling or friend – your relationship to them isn’t important; what matters is your nomination.